How to Advise on a Mega M&A Deal in Latin America and Survive in One Piece: A Story from the Inside

 A: Wow, where to start.
 I guess I’ll do a run-down by country…

-In Brazil, you see a lot of provisions for minority shareholders and companies are frequently split into ONs (common shares) and PNs (preferred shares); companies often give minority investors PNs, which exclude voting rights.
+In Brazil, you see a lot of provisions for minority shareholders and companies are frequently split into ONs (common shares) and PNs (preferred shares); companies often give minority investors PNs, which exclude voting rights (more on Brazil investment banking).

 You also get convoluted corporate structures like the one below: